pramode/Python-and-LaTeX-Book/src/chap2.rst

 -------------------
 If you wish to stop using Python, simply type *Ctrl-d* (hold down the key labelled *Ctrl* on the keyboard and then type the letter **d**).
-All the variable assignments which you have made are lost if you exit Python.
+All the variable assignments which you have made are lost when you exit Python.

 .. note::
    It is assumed that you are running Python on a GNU/Linux system.
 On a Windows system, you have